paulwarren/nzde/dict/W/README.md

 n.
 > aka war mat

 n. often =to[o]puni

 ## war-party

 n.
 > aka war party

 ## warahipi

-n. the art of rolling fleecewool between one's hand and thigh, into strands for knitting.[ORIGIN: Maori](See also uruahipi)
+n. the art of rolling fleecewool between one's hand and thigh, into strands for knitting.
+[ORIGIN: Maori] (See also uruahipi)

 ## waratah

 <b>1</b> n.
 (Rural) a metal fence-batten.

-n. (trademark) a slim iron fencepost whose cross-section comprises three ribs each at 120 degrees to the other (also used as a route marker on high ground).[ORIGIN: Aboriginal]
+n. (trademark) a slim iron fencepost whose cross-section comprises three ribs each at 120 degrees to the other (also used as a route marker on high ground).
+[ORIGIN: Aboriginal]

 ## waratah driver